BDC Hamburger Icon

 Web hosting

 A web hosting plan is another necessity for website building.
 A web host is the repository of all your files and content, although it doesn’t necessarily offer the tools or functionality to build the website itself.
-There are many types of highly rated web hosts, including a dedicated web server, a virtual private server, and a service tailored to web hosting, like WordPress or GoDaddy.
+There are many types of highly rated web hosts, including a dedicated web server, a virtual private server and a service tailored to web hosting, like WordPress or GoDaddy.
+[Read related: 10 Tips for Choosing the Right Web Hosting Company]

 Many business ISPs offer cloud-based web hosting.
-The benefits of using a cloud-based solution are that it’s easy to scale as your business grows and you’re better prepared for surges in peak simultaneous users that may tax your web server.
+The benefits of using a cloud-based solution are that it’s easy to scale as your business grows and you’re better prepared for multiuser surges that may tax your web server.
 The pricing with cloud-based web hosting is fairly flexible, with plenty of options, so you pay only for what you use.

 You should also make sure your business ISP provides the services your business requires.
 When you’re considering an ISP, assess the following categories as well.